Understanding

 The FSCS protects eligible deposits up to £120,000 per person, per authorised bank.
 This means each individual has their own separate protection limit at each licensed institution.

 For joint accounts, the limit applies to each named account holder.
-A two-person joint account can therefore be protected up to £240,000 in total (£120,000 per person).
+A two-person joint account can therefore be protected up to £240,000 in total.

 The protection limit applies per authorised banking licence, not per brand.
 If two banking brands operate under the same licence, your combined deposits across both count toward a single £120,000 per-person limit.